dmstr/EOL-phd5-template/README.md

 This setting will load and merge `docker-compose.dev.yml` with the default configuration.

     cp .env-dist .env

-> :bulb: It is also recommended to create an environment config for the **application** under `src/modules/local.env`, this file can be used later to change environment settings during development.
+To change environment variables for the PHP application at runtime, you can use a local file

+    cp project/config/local.env project/config/local.env-dist

+> :bulb: This feature is enabled via `ENV_LOCAL_FILE=...`, it is not recommended for production usage.

 Build your images